This page has now been archived, following the full revocation of all coronavirus specific rules and guidelines in March and April 2022.

 Like every sports organisation, we cancelled organised group training sessions, in March 2020.
 But our membership rallied together and put on an amazing series of virtual challenges and supported each other.
 Have a look down this page for links and details of activities our members got up to.
 We think it really highlights that being a member of a club is as much about the community you become a part of, as the things it does.

 As lockdown eased, we were amongst the first Scottish clubs to publish a coronavirus exit plan, under the Scottish Athletics framework.
-We resumed small-scale group training in August.
-We now have larger group training, and began welcoming new members from our waiting list, in September.
-We’ve also staged a few small, covid plan compliant club events, to give a taste of competition, and hope to organise more as we go.
+We resumed small-scale group training in August 2020, then began welcoming new members from our waiting list, in September.
+We’ve began staging small, club events, to give a taste of competition, and hope to organise more as we go.
 It’s all kept under review as rules and restrictions change: The latest club plan is accessible below.

-- Level 3 letter to members (superseded when Glasgow enters Level 4) available here.
+- November 2020 (now superseded) Level 3 letter to members (superseded when Glasgow enters Level 4) available here.

 - 26th September 2020 update is available to download here: BRR_ Coronavirus Club plan and members info #6_ October 10 2020.
 More details for members, on the club forum.